Table of Contents

 Improved scalp circulation

-Some studies suggest rosemary oil may help increase blood flow to the scalp, which can support healthy hair follicles. -
+Some studies indicate that rosemary oil may help increase blood flow to the scalp, which supports the delivery of oxygen and nutrients to hair follicles.

 Comparable results in certain studies

-A clinical study published in the journal Skinmed reported that rosemary oil showed similar hair growth results to minoxidil after several months of use. -
+A clinical study published in the journal Skinmed found that rosemary oil showed similar hair growth results to minoxidil after several months of consistent use.

-Participants in some studies reported less scalp irritation when using rosemary oil compared with certain chemical treatments. -
+Participants in some studies reported less scalp irritation with rosemary oil compared to certain chemical-based treatments.

 Potential support for androgenetic alopecia